 According to Dean's report, the House Democratic Caucus acknowledged this week that they paid $30,000 to settle a 2011 harassment claim from a legislative aide in Williams's state representative office (the notorious 197th House District), so there's already one confirmed instance of harassment that fits the pattern.

 Sheriff Williams is denying these accusations, but there's no reason to take him at his word, given the settlement.

 Williams needs to step aside now.

-If these allegations are true, Williams is unfit for public service and should be removed as quickly as possible.
+Now that we know at least some of these allegations are true, it's clear that Williams is unfit for public service and should resign as quickly as possible.

 In the medium term, there also needs to be a reckoning about the state and local Democratic parties' role in enabling this kind of behavior.
 It's well past time to have a citywide discussion about leveling up the minimal ethical standards that both the City and the parties should require of politicians to be eligible for a taxpayer-funded paycheck, and party support for election.

 Paying to settle sexual harassment claims against lawmakers is not what anyone gives the House Democratic Caucus money for, and their behavior here is shameful.
 Williams should have to pay back the $30,000 personally.

 It's also time to talk about abolishing the Sheriff's office as an elected position once and for all.
 The combination of these harassment charges with the start of former Sheriff John Green's bribery trial this month provides the perfect opening for that conversation.

 First things first: Let's turn up the heat on Sheriff Williams to step aside.
 The more signatures we get, the more elected officials in City Council and the state delegation will have to come off the sidelines.